lanxiu/blog/blog/ELK ERROR.md

 + reason:

-The port is set to 5000 in logstash.conf
+The port was set to 5000 in logstash.conf

 + question: